 Project Hope: Uganda

-He plans to start a project in future which will focus on helping the underprivileged in his home village to pursue their dreams.
+He hopes and plans to start a project in future which will focus on helping the underprivileged in his home village to pursue their dreams.
 PHU is blessed to have him as part of our organization.